nimh-dsst/HPC_helpers/README.md

-Simple shell script to run the [bids-validator](https://github.com/bids-standard/bids-validator) command on a directory.

-This script was primarily written to make running the [bids-validator](https://github.com/bids-standard/bids-validator) on the [NIH HCP system](https://hpc.nih.gov) easier.
+This simple shell script was primarily written to make running the [bids-validator](https://github.com/bids-standard/bids-validator) on the [NIH HCP system](https://hpc.nih.gov) easier.

 Usage: `is_bids [options] directory`